 They are about to find out that their savings are tied up in investments redeemable only in paper dollars, which the Federal Reserve can create at will.
 Each dollar of the $200 billion in "liquidity" that the Fed pumped into the financial system after September 11 has the same purchasing power: the same claim to goods and services, as the individual dollars for which individual Americans worked and scrimped and saved.

 Someday, and it may be very soon, people are going to say to their banks, "Give me my pieces of paper.
-I want to buy something of real value, something the Exchequer cannot duplicate out of thin air or ban."
+I want to buy something of real value, something the Exchequer cannot duplicate or ban."
 They will rush to buy real estate, classic cars, firearms, antiques, wine.
 Some may buy stocks, thinking they offer protection against inflation.
 Others may buy gold and silver. once the exodus becomes widespread, the US will suffer a devastating "confidence crisis," and the dollar will plunge on the world currency markets because foreigners will dump dollars as well.
 In fact, foreigners will probably lead the exit.
 That will be the day of reckoning for the paper dollar, the Federal Reserve Note, the IOU Nothing.
 It may also be the worldwide day of reckoning.

 That day is unavoidable.
 The world has been on a “fiat” paper system for over forty years.
 All paper currencies have been abused for three decades, inflated to levels never dreamed of in 1971.
 The dangers of paper money and the value of gold were illustrated during the 1998 Asian Crisis.
 Across Asia, paper currencies sank as people lost faith in them.It was a classic "confidence crisis."
 In local currencies, gold rocketed in price.
 In South Korea, the importance of gold rose to the forefront as government agents went door-to-door asking people to donate gold so the government would have "hard currency."